 - 22 percent for systems placed in service after 12/31/2020 but before 1/1/2022

-To apply for the credit, file tax form 5695 with your tax return.2 There’s no maximum on the credit and if the value of your credit is more than you owe in taxes for the year, you can carry the balance forward and use it the next year.
+To apply for the solar tax credit, file tax form 5695 with your tax return.2 There’s no maximum on the credit and if the value of your credit is more than you owe in taxes for the year, you can carry the balance forward and use it the next year.
 Be careful - you might actually start to look forward to filing your income tax!

 City and State Solar Incentives

-Many states offer incentives beyond the federal tax credit for solar energy systems and your city may have even more benefits.
-For example, if you live in New Jersey, all your solar energy equipment is exempt from sales tax (currently a 7% savings).3 In Santa Clara, California, you can get a solar rebate up to $1.00/Watt on your solar energy system4 and Hawaii offers a state solar tax credit of up to 35 percent of the total system cost.5 That’s all in addition to the 30 percent federal credit, so you can see how the savings may really stack up!
+Many states offer credits and incentives beyond the federal tax credit for solar energy systems and your city may have even more benefits.
+For example, if you live in New Jersey, all your solar energy equipment is exempt from sales tax (currently a 7% savings).3 In Santa Clara, California, you can claim a solar rebate up to $1.00/Watt on your solar energy system4 and Hawaii offers a state solar tax credit of up to 35 percent of the total system cost.5 That’s all in addition to the 30 percent federal credit, so you can see how the savings may really stack up!